pip-services/pip-services-docs/content/en/dart/data/_index.md

 no_list: true
 weight: 30
 description: >
-    Persistence components for for Node.js / ES2017.
+    Persistence components for for Dart

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
 It contains generic interfaces for data access components as well as abstract implementations for in-memory and file persistence.